muwerk/munet/README.md

 ## History

-* 0.1.5: This version uses Arduino_JSON for JSON parsing.
-Older versions relied on outdated versions of the older library ArduinoJson which is no longer supported with muwerk.
+* 0.1.5 (2019-07-24): This version uses [Arduino_JSON](https://github.com/arduino-libraries/Arduino_JSON) for JSON parsing.
+Older versions relied on outdated versions of the older library `ArduinoJson` which is no longer supported with `muwerk`.

 ## Documentation